sequelize/sequelize/CONTRIBUTING.md

 Have a look at our [.eslintrc.json](https://github.com/sequelize/sequelize/blob/master/.eslintrc.json) file for the specifics.
 As part of the test process, all files will be linted, and your PR will **not** be accepted if it does not pass linting.

 # Publishing a release (For Maintainers)

-**Note:** _You really don't need this as Sequelize use semantic-release, Travis will automatically release new version_

 1. Ensure that latest build on master is green
 2. Ensure your local code is up to date (`git pull origin master`)